uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-static-configuration.md

 ##### Docker Provider

-With Docker, Container Labels can be used to configure routing in the Portal-Gateway.
+With Docker, Container Labels can be used to configure routing in the Uniport-Gateway.

 | Variable | Required | Type | Default | Description |
 | --- | --- | --- | --- | --- |